Lincoln Heights-Potomac Avenue Line: Better Bus Redesign

-As part of WMATA's Better Bus Redesign taking place on June 29, 2025, the U5 was combined with the M6, operating the U5 route between Minnesota Avenue station and Marshall Heights, then operates along Southern Avenue, Alabama Avenue SE, and 41st Street SE before reaching the M6 route along Southern Avenue.
-It then follows the M6 route to Potomac Avenue station via Pennsylvania Avenue.
+Beginning on June 29, 2025, the U5 was combined with the M6, operating the U5 route between Minnesota Avenue station and Marshall Heights, then operates along Texas Avenue, Ridge Road and Southern Avenue before reaching the M6 route along Southern Avenue.
+It then follows the M6 route to Potomac Avenue station via Pennsylvania Avenue SE.
 The line was renamed into the C37.
 The U6 routing in Fort Dupont was replaced by a rerouted U7 (renamed into the C35).